W298/ml-playground/README.md

 # ml-playground

 Test & Implement agents in various environment using unity ml-agents.

 Each environment is implemented as a submodule and can be found in the sections below.
+Policies, hyperparameters, and scripts are described in the blog post.

 ## List of Environments